 Children with Beckwith-Wiedemann syndrome (BWS) are at increased risk for mortality associated with neoplasia, particularly Wilms tumour and hepatoblastoma, but also neuroblastoma, adrenocortical carcinoma, and rhabdomyosarcoma.
-Some literature reports propose tumour surveillance guidelines based on the molecular alteration detectedrrr whereas others have highlighted the challenges in definitively assigning tumour risk based on molecular classification in BWS.rr The overall estimated risk for tumour development in children with BWS is around 8%,r and the increased risk is concentrated in the first 7 years of life.r Tumour development in affected individuals older than age 7 years is rare, and there is currently no evidence to suggest adults with BWS are at increased cancer risk.
-Screening is indicated for Wilms tumour and hepatoblastoma due to their high incidence in BWS, and that survival of both tumours is closely related to the clinical stage at the time of diagnosis and the ability to resect the tumour.
-Abdominal ultrasound is the preferred, simple, tolerated, and cost-effective screening modality for Wilms tumour and hepatoblastoma.r
+Some literature reports propose tumour surveillance guidelines based on the molecular alteration detectedrrr whereas others have highlighted the challenges in definitively assigning tumour risk based on molecular classification in BWS.rr The overall estimated risk for tumour development in children with BWS is around 8%,r and the increased risk is concentrated in the first 7 years of life.r Tumour development in affected individuals older than age 7 years is rare, and there is currently little evidence to suggest adults with BWS are at increased cancer risk, although this remains under investigation.r Screening is indicated for Wilms tumour and hepatoblastoma due to their high incidence in BWS, and that survival of both tumours is closely related to the clinical stage at the time of diagnosis and the ability to resect the tumour.
+Abdominal ultrasound is the preferred modality as it is simple, tolerated, and cost-effective for Wilms tumour and hepatoblastoma surveillance.r

-Although reported in all BWS molecular subgroups, neuroblastomas are preferentially associated with CDKN1C pathogenic variants, with a frequency of ~4%.r Screening for neuroblastomas with urinary vanillylmandelic acid and homovanillic acid and/or the catecholamine:creatinine ratio, combined with three monthly abdominal ultrasounds until age 2 years has been suggested.r However, previous neuroblastoma screening strategies using urinary markers in large-scale population infant settings had a very minor influence on the related morbidity and mortality,r and there is currently no evidence that neuroblastoma screening in BWS improves treatment and survival.
+Although reported in all BWS molecular subgroups, neuroblastomas are preferentially associated with CDKN1C pathogenic variants, with a frequency of ~4%.r Surveillance for neuroblastomas with urinary vanillylmandelic acid and homovanillic acid and/or the catecholamine:creatinine ratio, combined with three monthly abdominal ultrasounds until age 2 years has been suggested.r However, previous neuroblastoma surveillance strategies using urinary markers in large-scale population infant settings had a very minor influence on the related morbidity and mortality,r and there is currently no evidence that neuroblastoma surveillance in BWS improves treatment and survival.